 The penalties for failure to register as a sex offender will vary based on the original charges you were convicted of and whether or not you have a prior charge on your record.
 If you were convicted of a misdemeanor sex crime and have no prior failure to register violations, you will be charged with a misdemeanor punishable by up to one year in jail.
 If you were convicted of a felony originally or if you were charged with failure to register before that, you will face a felony charge punishable by up to three years imprisonment.

-Fortunately, your San Diego sex offender defense lawyer can help you fight these charges just like the original charges.
+Fortunately, your lawyer can help you fight these charges just like the original charges.
 Successful defenses to failure to register charges include being unable to register due to circumstances beyond your control or attempting to register but having your information lost.
 Not being guilty of the original crime is not a defense for registry violation charges.

-If you have been accused of failing to register as a sex offender, it is critical you speak with a San Diego sex crime attorney as soon as possible.
+If you have been accused of failing to register as a sex offender in San Diego, it is critical you speak with an attorney as soon as possible.
 Remember that in attempting to defend yourself against these accusations, you may accidentally incriminate yourself further.
-This is why you should refuse to speak with police without a defense lawyer present.
-Please call (760) 643-4050 or (858) 486-3024 to schedule a free initial consultation.
+This is why you should refuse to speak with police without a lawyer present.
+Please call (760) 643-4050 or (858) 486-3024 to schedule a free initial consultation with Peter M. Liss.